-Current EOPS students, to schedule a remote counseling appointment, please click on the following link:
+***Current EOPS students, to schedule a remote or in person counseling appointment, please visit the EOPS canvas home page. ***

 - Priority Registration